adrianHards/adrianHards/README.md

 ## Hello, World!

-I enjoy creating [web apps](https://adrianhards.github.io/) and _how to_ guides.
+I enjoy creating [web apps](https://ahards.com/) and guides.
 Feel free to [reach](https://www.linkedin.com/in/adrianhards/) out if you'd like to connect.

 <br>